FoushWare/FoushWare/README.md

  <h3 align="center"> 📝 About </h3>
 <p align="center">
    <samp>
   I'm a Full Stack Web Developer and a Tech Enthusiast who loves everything which involves code💻.
-I love to explore all fields related to programming.In my free time I like to go to the gym (🏋🏻‍♂️), to watch movies (🎞️) and series (📺), to read books (📚), to listen to music (🎵) .
+I love to explore all fields related to programming.In my free time I like to go to the gym (🏋🏻‍♂️), watch movies (🎞️) and TV series (📺), read books (📚) and listen to music (🎵) .

   </samp>
 </p>